Noise-tolerant learnability of shallow quantum circuits from statistics and the cost of quantum pseudorandomness: Noise-tolerance of QPSQ

 Then, by definition of the oracle,

 We will use this range of the estimated purity to find a range for $\gamma$, and then extend it to characterize the diamond distance between the noiseless and noisy channels.
 We defer the rest of the analysis to Appendix~\ref{app:noise-estimation}. \end{proof} In practice, we are interested in the regime when $\tau \geq 1/\mathsf{poly}(n)$, and thus $\epsilon \geq 1/\mathsf{poly}(n)$ and $1-\gamma_u \geq 1/\mathsf{poly}(n)$.
-For known upper bounds on the depolarizing strength that are tighter than being arbitrarily close to $1$, one can thus obtain an estimate of the diamond norm between the noisy and noiseless channels up to inverse-polynomial precision using a single query to \textsf{2QPStat} of inverse-polynomial tolerance. \\ As stated earlier, our noise estimation only works when the noise is well-approximated by global depolarizing noise.
-While this is a reasonable assumption in many interesting cases, it would be interesting to consider the estimation of more general kinds of noise from statistical queries.
+For known upper bounds on the depolarizing strength that are at least inverse polynomially bounded from $1$, one can thus obtain an estimate of the diamond norm between the noisy and noiseless channels up to inverse-polynomial precision using a single query to \textsf{2QPStat} of inverse-polynomial tolerance. \\ As stated earlier, this method only applies to global depolarizing noise.
+While this is a physically relevant noise model, it would be interesting to consider the estimation of more general kinds of noise from statistical queries.